Fine Needle Aspiration for Dogs

 When a Fine Needle Aspiration Is Recommended

-Fine needle aspirates can also be useful in the evaluation of enlarged lymph nodes, masses within the body, organ enlargement, effusions (abnormal fluid within the body), etc.
+Fine needle aspirates can also be useful in evaluating enlarged lymph nodes, masses deep inside the body, organ enlargement, effusions (abnormal fluid within the body), etc.

-Fine needle aspiration should be done each time a new growth is found on the body, and sometimes on older growths that are being monitored.
+Fine needle aspiration should be done each time a new growth is found on the body, and sometimes on older growths under monitoring.

-It is important to understand that it is impossible to know if a growth is benign without a fine needle aspirate.
+It is important to understand that it is impossible to know if a growth on your dog is cancer without a fine needle aspirate.
+Similarly, your veterinarian can’t be sure it’s benign without a fine needle aspirate.

-For example, a common type of skin tumor called a mast cell tumor is cancerous yet can feel exactly like a benign fatty tumor called a lipoma.
+For example, a common type of skin tumor called a mast cell tumor is cancerous, yet it can feel exactly like a benign fatty tumor called a lipoma.

-Assuming that a growth is benign based on the way it feels could lead to undetected cancer.
-No veterinarian, not even an oncologist, can tell if a lump is cancer just by looking at it or feeling it.
+Assuming that a growth is benign based on how it feels could lead to undetected cancer.
+No veterinarian, not even an oncologist, can tell if a lump is a cancer just by looking at it or feeling it.

 This simple diagnostic test can help rule out cancer, or alert us that we may be facing an ordeal.